graphics-and-imaging-lab/material-appearance-similarity/userstudy_sampling/README.md

 - `triplet_sampling.py` uses `ckl.py` to find the set of triplets that will maximize the information gain in your two-alternative forced-choice (2AFC) user study.

-This is an iterative algorithm where we sample the triplets that maximize the information gain, those triplets are answered by the participants of the user study, with the new answers, we find again the triplets that maximize the information gain, and so on.
+This is an iterative algorithm where we sample the triplets that maximize the information gain (this also could be thought as sampling the triplets that we have less information about), those triplets are answered by the participants of the user study, with the new answers, we find again the triplets that maximize the information gain, and so on.
 This iterative process works as follows:
  - The first iteration the stimuli in the user study should be randomly sampled (we have no information yet in order to sample the pairs that